Webhook Runbook Conceptual Overviews

 2. Purpose: visualizes the supplied Variables (JSON) in a table.

-2. Path-E3: If the Alert is Unknown, the Runbook stops further processing and logs the Unknown Alert.
+2. Path-E3: If the Alert is Unknown, the runbook stops further processing and logs the Unknown Alert.

-1. E3: "Display Unknown Alert" - use of Runbook Node Visualizations: Text
+1. E3: "Display Unknown Alert" - use of runbook Node Visualizations: Text

 1. Label: Display Unknown Alert